cloud-bulldozer/performance-dashboards/dittybopper/README.md

 The `deploy.sh` script also requires `jq` to be installed on the system it is being run from.

+## Syncer Image and Deploying Forked Changes

+The image is built with the context at the root of the repository, and the image in the dittybopper/syncer directory.

+For disconnected support, the syncer image stores all dashboards on it.
+For deploying dittybopper with changed dashboards, you need to build it yourself from the root of the repository and update the SYNCER_IMAGE environment variable to match your own image repository.

 ## Contribute

 Pull requests are encouraged.
 If you find this tool useful, please help extend it for more use cases.